-The Board is ultimately responsible for the Company's system of internal controls and for reviewing its effectiveness.
+The Board reviews and is ultimately responsible for the Company's system of internal controls and for reviewing its effectiveness.
 Such a system is designed to manage rather than eliminate risk to achieve business objectives, and can provide only reasonable, and not absolute, assurance against normal business risks or loss.
-The Board reviews the effectiveness of the Company's system of internal controls.